House Moving Checklist for London Tenants

 Visit your kids’ school

 Visit your children’s school and make a meeting with the one responsible for their records.
-You want them to be transferred to your new location so they can continue with their education without some papers delaying it.
+You want them to transfer to your new location so they can continue with their education without some papers delaying it.

 6 Weeks Before